impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 >
 > Lastly, behavior tests are better than implementation tests because behavior tests are more loosely coupled to the implementation.
 I ask "Can it start up?" instead of "Does it have an engine?" then I'm free to, for example, change my car factory from a gasoline-powered car factory to an electric car factory without having to change the set of tests that I perform.
 In other words, behavior tests enable refactoring.
 >
-> [Code With Jason](https://web.archive.org/web/20230209001509/https://www.codewithjason.com/testing-implementation-vs-behavior-rails/){:target="_blank" rel="noopener"}
+> [Code With Jason](https://web.archive.org/web/20230209001509/https://www.codewithjason.com/testing-implementation-vs-behavior-rails/){:target="_blank" rel="noopener" }
 >
 > <div style="margin: 2em; border-bottom: 1px solid grey"></div>
 >